OriolFilter/Istio_Examples/Istio/06-Authentication/02-target-service-accounts/README.md

 #### allow-from-istio-system

 As we have a service deployed, and the traffic will come through the Istio Load Balancer (at least on my environment).

-I have set a rule that will allow all the traffic coming from a resource located in the namespace `istio-system`.
+I have set a rule that will allow all the traffic coming from a resource located in the namespace `istio-system` AND also uses the service account `istio-ingressgateway-service-account` from that namespace.

 ```yaml
 apiVersion: security.istio.io/v1beta1